-The Fund seeks to achieve a balance between income and capital growth with a moderate level of investment risk by investing either directly, or through securities of investment mutual funds, in equity and fixed-income securities of a variety of Canadian, U.S. and international issuers.
-The Fund's asset class weightings will generally be 50 - 70% in fixed income securities and 30 - 50% in equity securities.
+The Fund seeks to provide investors with a diversified portfolio designed to achieve a balance of long-term capital appreciation and income.
+The Fund will invest either directly, or through securities of other investment funds, in equity and fixed-income securities of a variety of Canadian, U.S. and international issuers.
+The Fund's asset class weightings will generally be 30 - 50% in fixed income securities and 50 - 70% in equity securities.
 The Fund's approach to investment selection of equities is growth driven.